gwcbi/HPC/filetransfer.md

 Both of these commands only work on a Mac or Linux machine.
 If you are working on a windows machine, or if you like the nice graphical user interface, you can use Cyberduck or Globus for file transfer.

 + Note: for a really big transfer that will take a lot of time, if your computer goes to sleep, it will stop copying.
 To keep your computer awake, use the command `caffeinate -dims -t 100000`.
 When you finish, just enter control `c` to cancel the caffeination.
+Alternatively, you can use `tmux` to keep your computer running for an rsync when you're not there.

 #### Cyberduck
 1. [Download Cyberduck](https://cyberduck.io/) and open it on your computer.